wikimedia/mediawiki-libs-Bcp47Code/README.md

 Bcp47Code
 =====================

-Simple interface representing languages which have a BCP-47 code.
+Simple interface representing languages which have a BCP 47 code.

 This abstracts the details of a "language" object in MediaWiki (or your code) and exposes only the ability to convert this opaque object to